Axle Assembly Buyer's Guide

 Symptoms of a bad or failing axle assembly

-Fixing or replacing an axle shaft can cost a pretty penny while changing out the entire assembly will cost even more.
+Fixing or replacing a car axle shaft can cost a pretty penny while changing out the entire assembly will cost even more.
 You should make sure that the problem comes from the axle assembly.

 Some of the symptoms of a bad axle shaft or worn-out axle assembly include: